ChatGPTDoesMods/AutoPriceAdjust/README.md

 A simple mod for Supermarket Together that automatically adjusts product prices when you start the day — includes adjustments for inflation.

+⚠ Only one player with this mod is required for this mod to function. ⚠

 ## How To

 You must have BepInEx already installed to run this mod.